opea-project/docs/community/CONTRIBUTING.md

 ## Community Discussions

-OPEA users are encouraged in participating open discussions in [X/Twitter](https://twitter.com/opeadev) or mail to [info@opea.dev](mailto:info@opea.dev) to get latest updates about OPEA project.
+Developers are encouraged to participate in discussions by opening an issue in one of the GitHub repos at https://github.com/opea-project.
+Alternatively, they can send an email to [info@opea.dev](mailto:info@opea.dev) or subscribe to [X/Twitter](https://twitter.com/opeadev) and [LinkedIn Page](https://www.linkedin.com/company/opeadev/posts/?feedView=all) to get latest updates about the OPEA project.

 ## Documentations